Loomis and Loup Loup State Forests

 Loup Loup Creek flows near campsites in Rock Creek Campground, located in Loup Loup Canyon.
 View our Flickr page for photos.

 Directions: Start in Okanogan at the junction with US Highway 97 and SR-20.
 Go west on SR-20 for 9.8 miles.
 Turn right on Loup Loup Canyon Road (dirt, two lane) and go 3.9 miles.
-Site is on left.
+The site is on left.
 Get directions.

 Rock Lakes Campground is a primitive campground nestled in a forest setting near two small lakes.
 Trails lead down to the lakes and shore access.